-Our cash, cash equivalents and marketable securities were \$136.9 million as of September 30, 2017.
+Our cash, cash equivalents and marketable securities were \$125.2 million as of December 31, 2017.
 We have utilized substantial amounts of cash since our inception and expect that we will continue to expend substantial resources for the foreseeable future developing XMT-1522, XMT-1536 and any future ADC product candidates.
 These expenditures may include costs associated with research and development, conducting preclinical studies and clinical studies, potentially obtaining regulatory approvals and manufacturing products, as well as marketing and selling products approved for sale, if any, and potentially acquiring new technologies.
 In addition, other unanticipated costs may arise.
 Because the outcome of our planned and anticipated clinical studies is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of our ADC product candidates.
-Our costs will increase if we experience any delays in our clinical studies for XMT-1522 and anticipated clinical studies for XMT-1536, including delays in enrollment of patients.
-We also incur costs associated with operating as a newly public company, hiring additional personnel and expanding our facilities.
+Our costs will increase if we experience any delays in our clinical studies for XMT-1522 or XMT-1536, including delays in enrollment of patients.
+We also incur costs associated with operating as a public company, hiring additional personnel and expanding our facilities.